 Job’s Character and Blessing

-Job 1:1 introduces us to the man Job and his character.
+Job 1:1 introduces to us the man Job and his character.
 He was “blameless and upright, one who feared God, and turned away from evil.”
 If suffering is intended as a punishment for evil, Job is not a likely candidate.
 He turns away from evil because he fears God.
 He pursues right and avoids evil.
 His reputation is blameless.
 His reverence for God governs all he does.

 Verses 2–3 describe the way God had blessed him (see Job 1:10) in his righteousness.
 He had seven sons and three daughters and huge numbers of sheep, camels, oxen, and servants.
 He was the greatest of all the people of the east.